the-littlelion/CH-SS16-Project/README.md

 then it may be necessary to uninstall them if the installation of a prior step fails and reinstall them afterwards.

-## Remark to the License
+## License
+This Project is multi-licensed.
+* The code of the game is forked from sourceforge.net (see. the link above).
+It is BSD-licensed and belongs to Daniel Vernon and Andrew Copland.

+* The DXUT-libraries are copyrighted by Microsoft.
+It is available under the MIT license at https://github.com/Microsoft/DXUT

+* The ftd2xx library is copyrighted by FTTI and is freely available at http://www.ftdichip.com/Support/SoftwareExamples/CodeExamples.htm

+* The code for the hapkit device is a derivative work of the example code provided by the Stanford University (see the link above) under the terms of the "Creative Commons Attribution-ShareAlike 3.0 Unported License"

-We chose the BSD license, because the original code is licensed under the same terms.
+We chose the BSD license for our supplements, because the original work is licensed under the same terms.
+Unfortunately it comes AS IS and without ANY warranty, see the LICENSE file for details.